Me4th/wp-travelshop-theme/README.md

 ![Lighthouse](./travelshop/assets/img/mobile.jpg)

 ### Progressive Web App
 Basic PWA support is enabled.
-A simple service worker allows you use the page in offline mode.
+Page can be used as PWA in online mode.
+The service worker provides a offline page if no network is available.
+Use workbox if you plan a offline mode or a advanced local caching strategy.

 ### What is it not?